Did you know?

 Most OECD countries have enjoyed large gains in life expectancy over the past decades, thanks to improvements in living conditions, public health interventions and progress in medical care.
 Life expectancy at birth in Germany stands at almost 81 years, one year above the OECD average of 80 years.
 Life expectancy for women is 83 years, compared with 78 for men, a difference close to the average OECD gender gap of six years with a life expectancy of 83 years for women and 77 years for men.

-When asked, “How is your health in general?”
-64% of people in Germany reported to be in good health, less than the OECD average of 69%.
+When asked, “How is your health in general?”65% of people in Germany reported to be in good health, less than the OECD average of 69%.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
+On average in OECD countries, men are more likely to report good health than women, with an average of 72% for men and 67% for women.
 In Germany, the average is 66% for men and 63% for women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 77% of the top 20% of the adult population in Germany rated their health as ‘good’ or ‘very good’, compared to about 51% for the bottom 20%.
+About 77% of adults with a disposable income in the top 20% in Germany rated their health as ‘good’ or ‘very good’, compared to about 52% for those with a disposable income in the bottom 20%.

 More ResourcesHow's Life? at a Glance